History of Riga: Under Bishop Albert

 In 1220 Albert established a hospital under the Order for the poor sick ("ad usus pauperum infirmantium hospitale in nova civitate Rige construximusus").
 In 1225 it became a Holy Ghost Hospital of Germany—a lepers' hospital, although no cases of leprosy were ever recorded there.
 (In 1330 it became the site of the new Riga Castle.)

 Albert's knitting of ecclesiastical and secular interests under his person began to fray.
 Riga's merchant citizenry chafed and sought greater autonomy; in 1221 they acquired the right to independently self-administer Riga and adopted a city constitution.

 That same year Albert was compelled to recognize Danish rule over lands they had conquered in Estonia and Livonia.
 This setback dated to the Archbishop of Bremen's closure of Lübeck—then under Danish suzerainty—to Baltic commerce in 1218.
 Fresh crusaders could no longer reach Riga, which continued to be under threat from the Livs.
 Albert was compelled to seek assistance from King Valdemar of Denmark, who had his own designs on the eastern Baltic, having occupied Oesel (the island of Saaremaa) in 1206.
 The Danes landed in Livonia, built a fortress at Reval (Tallinn), and conquered both Estonian and Livonian territory, clashing with the Germans—who even attempted to assassinate Valdemar.
 Albert was able to reach an accommodation a year later, however, and in 1222 Valdemar returned all Livonian lands and possessions to Albert's control.

 Albert's difficulties with Riga's citizenry continued.
 With papal intervention, a settlement was reached in 1225 whereby they ceased to pay tax to the Bishop of Riga and acquired the right to elect their magistrates and town councilors into Riga Town Council.

 Albert tended to Riga's ecclesiastical life, consecrating the Dom Cathedral, building St. Jacob's Church for the Livonians' use, outside the city wall, and founding a parochial school at the Church of St. George, all in 1226.
-He also vindicated his earlier losses, conquering Oesel in 1227 (the concluding event of the Chronicle), and saw the solidification of his early gains as the city of Riga concluded a treaty with the Principality of Smolensk giving Polotsk to Riga.
+That year Riga was also incorporated into the Holy Roman Empire as a prince-bishopric with Albert invested as its head.
+Albert also vindicated his earlier losses, conquering Oesel in 1227 (the concluding event of the Chronicle), and saw the solidification of his early gains as the city of Riga concluded a treaty with the Principality of Smolensk giving Polotsk to Riga.
 Albert died in January 1229.
 While he failed his aspiration to be anointed archbishop the German hegemony he established over the Baltics would last for seven centuries.

+The imperial right to issue coinage personally invested in Albert in 1226 as Prince-Bishop (Fürstbischof) expired with his death.
+Another coin would not be minted again in Riga for two centuries.